thaleslindberg/usingTuples/README.md

 # usingTuples
-Just a sample to how to use tuples with functions
+Just a simple and easy way to how to use tuples with functions!